ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1141}

 The vSRX was accessible but we were unable to determine which node is the primary.

+## Error 1142
+{: #error-1142}

+The vSRX includes duplicate IPs in the interface section of the vSRX config.
+Remove the duplicate IPs from the config and rerun.

 ## Warning 1176
 {: #warning-1176}